BaburPadishah/OCCVeterans/README.md

 TO DO:
 1) Map the enter key to the sign in button
-2) create a static control that appears for five seconds after a successful sign in
+2) create a message that appears for five seconds after a successful sign in
 3) communication with the SQL database
 4) create child window that allows a new member to register their name and branch
 5) create child window that allows an admin to search for members